-The college is accredited by the Higher Learning Commission and holds a specialized accreditation in its education program.
+The college is accredited by the Higher Learning Commission and holds a specialized accreditation in its education and nursing programs.
 Students may enroll in day, evening or online education classes at the home campus in Columbia, Missouri, or through Columbia College Global (CCG) at one of our many nationwide locations.